 If your child is diagnosed with either, it’s important to let their educators know so they can work with them and make recommendations to you to help improve their focus in the classroom.

 The area was settled in 1634 and was known as Watertown.
 Waltham was incorporated as a town in 1738.
 The City of Waltham had a population of 64,923.
-The city’s population is 73.4% native born and 26.6% foreign born.
+The city’s population is 73.4% native-born and 26.6% foreign-born.
 Waltham is commonly referred to as Watch City because of its association with the watch industry.
 The median home cost in Waltham is $581,900.
-Home appreciation the last 10 years has been 8.34%.
-Waltham is a city with a rich history and plenty to do and see including world class restaurants, renowned learning institutions, museums, art galleries, music, theater, parks.
+Home appreciation in the last 10 years has been 8.34%.
+Waltham is a city with a rich history and plenty to do and see including world-class restaurants, renowned learning institutions, museums, art galleries, music, theater, and parks.
 In Waltham, MA, the median worker income is $31,637.

 Are you new to Waltham?
 Check out these local favorites: